dlt-science/science-notes/blogs/POSupd/POSupd.md

 - participated in a sync committee: (2)
 - proposed a block in the correct slot: (8) ( ~ 7/8 attesting reward )

  Additionally, a key concept of the consensus and staking aspect is the validator effective balance, which is capped at 32 ETH and triggers ejection when it reaches 16 ETH.
-It takes 12 seconds for a slot and around 6.5 minutes for a Epoch (32 slots).
+It takes 12 seconds for a slot and around 6.5 minutes for an Epoch (32 slots).
 Reward payout happens after two epochs following the finalisation of a block.
 For the reward distribution, we have:

 $$
 \text{base_reward} = \frac{\text{Base_Reward_Factor (64)}}{\text{Base_Reward_Per_Epoch(4)} \times \sqrt{\sum{\text{active_balance}}}} \times \text{effective_balance}